Climate Action Plan

 This Climate Action Plan focuses specifically on how Hopscotch is addressing climate change in line with the UK Government’s Net Zero by 2050 target, the Department for Education’s Sustainability and Climate Change Strategy (2022) and the United Nation’s Sustainable Development Goals.
 It complements our broader Sustainability Strategy, which outlines our full range of environmental objectives.
 This policy serves as a guide and is not exhaustive or binding, but it is designed to provide a clear idea of where and how we can improve and achieve our sustainability goals.

-Objective: Reduce energy consumption across all our settings whilst continuing to source 100% renewable energy.
+Objective: Reduce energy consumption across all our settings whilst continuing to utilise a renewable energy tariff.

-Current Actions:All Hopscotch settings are powered by 100% renewable electricity and gas.
+Current Actions:All Hopscotch settings are powered a renewable tariff for electricity.
 Staff are encouraged to switch off equipment and lights when not in use.
 Mounted fans have been installed across all settings to improve air circulation and maintain indoor comfort during warmer periods.
+Solar panels have been installed at our Preston Park setting.

 Next Steps:We will install LED lighting across all nurseries and improve the efficiency of our heating and cooling systems.
-Solar panels will be introduced at selected sites, with any surplus energy used to support other locations.
+Solar panels will be introduced at selected sites, with any surplus energy fed back to the grid.
 As part of our commitment to creating thermally comfortable environments, we will continue to review ventilation and insulation needs as identified in recent building surveys.
 Energy efficiency audits will be carried out regularly and used to guide upgrades and adjustments.

 2. Carbon Footprint Reduction

 Next Steps:Staff commuting patterns will be monitored through regular surveys.
-We are collaborating with University of Brighton students to calculate our organisational carbon footprint and develop tailored reduction strategies.
 All future company vehicles will be electric, and we will explore verified offsetting schemes for any unavoidable emissions.

 3. Waste Management